 The best way to teach positive behaviour is through our own behaviour as role models and through praising pupils who display the expected behaviour.
+This is in-line with Cambridgeshire's Therapeutic Thinking approach.
 Pupils learn about good behaviour through teaching and applying the Shelford Home School Agreement (see Appendix 1), school values and Class Rules.